stevemidway/DAR-2021/Assignment_3.md

 ### Deliverable

 Your deliverable will be a 1-page (single spaced) written critique of the paper, again, focusing on the methods.
+At the top of your critique, include the full citation of the paper you reviewed (but I do not need a copy of the full paper).
 This assignment is **due as a hard copy by 12pm on Friday March 26, 2021.**